The games that defined Bethesda, from 1986 to the Microsoft acquisition

 Doom Eternal (2020)

 Doom 3, Quake Champions, and the Rage series are debatably under-appreciated, but it's hard to call them essential.
-Doom Eternal is, though: 2016's Doom was great, but in our view, Eternal is a new zenith for the developer.
+Doom Eternal is, though: 2016's Doom was great, but in our view, Eternal is a new zenith for id Software.
 We gave it a rare 94% in our review.

 What's next for Bethesda under Microsoft?